PaulHBartley/mkproj/README.md

 `$ mkrepo`  <-- child #2
  <br>
 `$ mkproj` relies on its two child functions to operate.
-However, `$ mkvenv` and `$ mkrepo` can do things on their own.
+However, `$ mkvenv` and `$ mkrepo` can operate independently.
 How convenient.
  <br>
-Let's look at an example of
+Let's look at an example of how we would use `$ mkproj` to make a Python project.

+### Goal: Make the beginnings of a Python project.

  <br>